Have you already chosen your ski holiday destination? Here is your Visit Italy guide on the best places where to ski in Italy.

 The Pontedilegno - Tonale ski area has a system of slopes with varied gradients and characteristics, equipped with an artificial snow system and 28 lifts with ski lifts and carpets, as well as a modern cable car that connects Pontedilegno to the summit of Passo Tonale in just a few minutes.

-Cortina d'Ampezzo in Veneto region
+Where to ski in Italy: Cortina d'Ampezzo in Veneto

-Among the three regions into which the spectacular massifs of the Dolomites are divided, Veneto and in particular the province of Belluno are the areas that hold the most mountains in this extraordinary and unique mountain range.
+Among the three regions into which the spectacular massifs of the Dolomites is divided, Veneto and in particular the province of Belluno are the areas that hold the most mountains in this extraordinary and unique mountain range.
 Skiing in Veneto means experiencing sport and nature within a region that offers an unparalleled cultural richness, which you can enjoy once you have untied your ski boots after a fantastic day among the most beautiful slopes in this part of Italy.

 Veneto offers the public a fairly wide range of ski resorts.
 Among them, the most famous and beloved ski resort in all of Italy is undoubtedly Cortina d'Ampezzo, which is part of the large Dolomiti Superski area.
 The prestige of this place has remained intact for decades, mainly due to the holding of world cup races and the presence of jet set stars who have even filmed some famous movies there.